brandonkal/inkjet/README.md

 ### From source

-If you prefer to build from source, clone this repo and then run `cargo build --release`.
-The entire build script is in `inkjet.md`.
+If you prefer to build from source, clone this repo.
+The entire build script is in [inkjet.md](/inkjet.md).

 ## Getting started

-First, define a simple `inkjet.md` in your project.
+First, define a simple `inkjet.md` in your project root.

 ````markdown
 # Tasks For My Project